AmeiyAcharya/DeepLearnProj02/README.md

-# DeepLearnProj02
+#Face Detection Model using DL
-Project 02 for DL
+Project 02 for Computer Vision using Deep Learning